What is the BRIGHT Team?

 Why are student assistance programs important?

 The primary responsibility of the school is to educate students.
 When there is a barrier to learning a student has a difficult time learning.
-School is the only institution through which all students must pass, therefore the school staff have the opportunity to observe and identify students who might be dealing with these issues.
+School is the only institution through which all students must pass, therefore the school staff has the opportunity to observe and identify students who might be dealing with these issues.
 Also, the BRIGHT Team serves as a resource for school staff and students.

 What is the BRIGHT Team’s relationship with local community agencies?